openmc-dev/openmc/docs/source/usersguide/install.rst

 --------------------------

-If you have a library of ACE format cross sections other than those listed above that you need to convert to OpenMC's HDF5 format, the ``openmc-ace-to-hdf5`` script can be used.
+If you have a library of ACE format cross sections other than those listed above that you need to convert to OpenMC's HDF5 format, the :ref:`scripts_ace` script can be used.
 There are four different ways you can specify ACE libraries that are to be converted:

 1. List each ACE library as a positional argument.
 This is very useful in conjunction with the usual shell utilities (ls, find, etc.).